Fancy Stream Processing Made (even more) Operationally Mundane

 Richard Artoul

-WarpStream is proud to sponsor Benthos, and we encourage you to do the same.
-If you’re using Benthos, become a sponsor and support the project.
-Thank you to Ashley Jeffs and the Benthos community for creating and maintaining Benthos!
+WarpStream is proud to sponsor Bento, and we encourage you to do the same.
+If you’re using Bento, become a sponsor and support the project.
+Thank you to the Bento community for creating and maintaining Bento!

 WarpStream is a drop-in replacement for Apache Kafka®, but Kafka is just the storage layer.
 Real world use-cases require connecting Kafka to at least one external system, but writing custom code for each use-case quickly becomes tedious and time consuming.